alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 ## 💡 Concept

-The inspiration for safe, hydrogen airships is quite old.
+The inspiration for reliable hydrogen airships is quite old.
 More than a century ago the Spanish engineer Leonardo Torres Quevedo came up with the [Astra Torres designs](https://www.researchgate.net/publication/348018483_Leonardo_Torres_Quevedo_1902-1908_The_Foundations_for_100_years_of_Airship_designs), autorigid dirigibles which were used successfully in the Great War.
-Unlike the competition from the German Zeppelins and others, these hydrogen crafts had no flammability issues at all during their long career, due to careful design and construction.
+Unlike the competition from German Zeppelins and others, these hydrogen monsters had no flammability issues at all during their long career, due to careful design and construction.

 ![The “Torres Quevedo no 2” in 1908.
 Source: [Leonardo Torres Quevedo, 1902-1908](https://www.researchgate.net/publication/348018483_Leonardo_Torres_Quevedo_1902-1908_The_Foundations_for_100_years_of_Airship_designs).](pics/avis-lxxx-torres.jpg "A side view of a huge airship being hailed by many people in the ground, with the text: '1908 - Le Torres-Quevedo dirigeuble militaire espagnol, dans le Parc de Guadalajara.
 J.H.'.
 Article source is: González Redondo, Francisco, 2008: Leonardo Torres Quevedo, 1902-1908.
 The Foundations for 100 years of Airship designs.")